stakater/Forecastle/README.md

 6. **Custom Apps Integration**: Easily add non-Kubernetes or external applications to your dashboard for a more comprehensive overview of your tools and resources.

-7. **ForecastleApp CRD**: Utilize the ForecastleApp Custom Resource Definition to dynamically add custom applications, further enhancing the dashboard’s flexibility.
+7. **ForecastleApp CRD**: Utilize the ForecastleApp Custom Resource Definition to dynamically add custom applications, further enhancing the dashboard's flexibility.

 8. **Custom Grouping and URLs**: Organize your applications into custom groups and assign specific URLs for tailored navigation and accessibility.

 9. **Detailed App Information**: Each application comes with detailed information, offering insights and essential details at a glance.

+10. **Light/Dark Theme**: Switch between light and dark themes with automatic system preference detection.

+11. **Grid/List Views**: Toggle between grid and list views for different ways to visualize your applications.

 ## Admin Guide